scrtlabs/enigma-p2p/src/client_api/README.md

 `STATUS` - One of the following values:
 - `0`: TaskId not found
-- `1`: TaskId exists, but it has not been verified
+- `UNVERIFIED`: TaskId exists, but it has not been verified
-- `2`: TaskId exists and it has been verified, in-progress
+- `INPROGRESS`: TaskId exists and it has been verified, in-progress
-- `3`: Success
+- `SUCCESS`: Success
-- `4`: Failure
+- `FAILED`: Failure

 **Example**